The Queen frontman was known to call his 10 cats while on the road — and even reportedly left them everything in his will.

 But out of all his cats, Delilah — a tortoiseshell-colored female — was undoubtedly his favorite among the Garden Lodge pack.

 "Delilah was Freddie's favorite and the one he'd pick up and stroke the most often.
 When Freddie went to bed, it was Delilah he brought in with us.
 She'd sleep at the foot of the bed, before slipping out for a night-time prowl," Hutton wrote.

 As Freddie Mercury's favorite cat, Delilah had the distinct honor of having a song written for her.
 His bandmates reportedly hated the song — though its subject matter may have been a contributing factor — but they begrudgingly indulged their frontman in recording it anyway.

 "Delilah" was featured on Queen's 1991 studio album Innuendo, which turned out to be the last album Mercury recorded.
 Later that same year, the legendary rocker died of AIDS-related bronchial pneumonia at the age of 45.

 The love Freddie Mercury had for his cats became a beloved factoid among fans long after his passing.
 Photos of Freddie Mercury's cats being cuddled and doted upon give us a warm, fuzzy feeling akin to what's described in Delilah's song lyrics: "You make me smile when I'm just about to cry.
 You bring me hope, you make me laugh – and I like it."

-Next, take a look at some more famous pets, like the celebrity dogs of Carrie Fisher and Frank Sinatra.
+After learning about the many cats of Freddie Mercury, take a look at some more famous pets, like the celebrity dogs of Carrie Fisher and Frank Sinatra.
 Then, explore some of history's biggest music festivals, from Woodstock to Queen's legendary performance at Live Aid.